cric96/experiment-2021-swarm-intelligence-si/README.md

 For run a simulation, you can write ./gradlew run<SimulationFile> (I leave the command at the end of each section).
-The experiment body is structered as:
+The experiment body is structured as:
-- current status: (:+1: ok, clustering seems to work, :-1: ko, clustering do not find good clusters, :open_hands: the experiment lead to no conclusion)
+- current status: (:+1: ok, clustering seems to work; :-1: ko, clustering do not find good clusters; :open_hands: the experiment lead to no conclusion)
 - a brief description of the simulation setup (nodes, clusters to find, ...)
 - simulation snapshots
 In [Todo](#todo) is present the relevant works that will have to do.